upkie/upkie/README.md

 [![Vulp](https://img.shields.io/badge/%F0%9F%A6%8A%20vulp-1.2.0-orange)](https://github.com/tasts-robots/vulp)
 [![Chat](https://img.shields.io/matrix/tasts-robots:matrix.org?color=4EB899)](https://app.element.io/#/room/#tasts-robots:matrix.org)

 Build and control **Upkie** wheeled bipeds.

-Made for Linux 🐧
+Develop on Linux 🐧 or macOS 🍏, deploy to the robot's Raspberry Pi 🍓.

-Questions about building and using an Upkie, or balancing robots in general, are all welcome in the [Discussions](https://github.com/tasts-robots/upkie/discussions) forum or on the [Chat](https://app.element.io/#/room/#tasts-robots:matrix.org).
+Questions about building and using an Upkie, or balancing robots in general, are welcome in the [Discussions](https://github.com/tasts-robots/upkie/discussions) forum or on the [Chat](https://app.element.io/#/room/#tasts-robots:matrix.org).

 ## Quick sim